Mohamed-H-Hussein/Research-Trainings-2024/README.md

 # 💻 Research Trainings 2024 Repository

 This repository **contains my personal notes, analysis reports, project materials, and summaries**from three research major training events in 2024.
-It highlights **hands-on experience in multi-omics bioinformatics for neuro-oncology, neurotechnology, and biodiversity genomics**, developed alongside my M.Sc. in Biochemistry and Molecular Biology.
+It highlights **hands-on experience in bioinformatics for neuro-oncology, neurotechnology, and biodiversity genomics**, developed alongside my M.Sc. in Biochemistry and Molecular Biology.

 ---